WHO CAN REGISTER A DEATH?

 THE COST OF A DEATH CERTIFICATE

 Although the registration is free, it costs to acquire copies of a death certificate.
-In England it’s £11; it’s more than likely you will need additional copies of the death certificate as you process each administrative task required when someone dies.
+It’s more than likely you will need multiple copies of the death certificate as you process each administrative task required when someone dies.

 See here